 Toyama Memorial Museum

-Congratulations to Kawajima Town and the Toyama Memorial Museum for the designation of the old Toyama residence as an important cultural property of the country.
+Congratulations to Kawajima Town and the Toyama Memorial Museum for the designation of the old Toyama residence as an important cultural property of Japan.
 This is one that is close to my heart.
 As it was the very first place I visited after moving in to my new home in Saitama in 2006.
-I revisited last year for the Dolls Festival display.
+I revisited last year (2017) for the Dolls Festival display.

 Toyama Memorial Museum